Credit Bureau Systems Debt Collection Harassment

 Are you receiving any harassing phone calls from any of these numbers?

 If so, you may be a victim of Credit Bureau Systems debt collection harassment.
 The list above is not all the numbers that Credit Bureau Systems uses.
-Also, calls can be from a different numbers and it still be Credit Bureau Systems calling you.
+Also, calls can be from different numbers and it still be Credit Bureau Systems calling you.
 Contact our office right away so we can start the process to stop Credit Bureau Systems from calling you illegally.
 Above all, no one should live with harassment.

 Credit Report and Debt Collection